-In a matter of days, the small California-based brand will start selling yet another version of its Tyndal wrist watch.
-As the name implies, the new Xetum Tyndall PVD comes in the same lug-less body that now sports stealthy black PVD coating.
-Combined with the traditional 12h/24h scale and the instrument gauge-like design of hands and numerals, the watch that was originally designed as a hipster’s toy, now looks like a real tactical timekeeper designed with SWAT officers in mind.
+In a matter of days, the small California-based brand will start selling yet another version of its Tyndal model.
+The 2012 Xetum Tyndall PVD uses the same lug-less body design that now sports stealthy black PVD coating.
+Combined with the traditional 12h/24h scale and the instrument gauge-like design of hands and numerals, the watch that was originally designed as a hipster’s toy now looks like a real tactical timekeeper designed with SWAT officers in mind.

 Measuring just 40 millimeters in diameter, the Xetum Tyndall PVD may be considered too small by some, but, for me, the size of this gadget is almost perfect, since you can wear it with almost any type of clothing without looking stupid and it would still look solid even on a person with thicker wrists.

 At a price of $1495 that Xetum’s founder Mr. Jeff Kuo plans to charge for this watch (I am not sure whether shipping and handling are included,) this black Tyndal PVD is not terribly affordable (there are hundreds of similarly specced “small seconds” timepieces from Swiss-based brands that are at least $500 less expensive,) it still looks like a good choice for a person searching for a military-styled watch that offers unique styling and, for what it’s worth, basically stays in a class of its own.

 See also: Zenith Elite Captain Central Second Cal.
 670

 Xetum Tyndall PVD specification

 Movement: Automatic, Caliber ETA 2895-2, Elaboree grade, Swiss Made